Vehicle impoundment: Grant of authority

-Before a vehicle can be impounded, the impounding agency must receive some right to perform impoundment.
-In some cases, this may involve a court decision.
-In others, there is an automatic right to impound if certain conditions are met.
-For example, in New York City, a parking ticket that is not pleaded for 100 days, or not paid 100 days after losing a court decision, results in default judgement, and a car with a ticket in default judgement may automatically be eligible for the New York City Sheriff to impound.
+Before a vehicle can be impounded, the impounding agency must have the legal authority to do so.
+This authority may be granted through a court decision or automatically under certain conditions.
+For example, in New York City, a vehicle with an unpaid parking ticket that has not been addressed within 100 days may be subject to impoundment by the New York City Sheriff.

-For repossession-based impoundment, the lending agency or its assignee is granted authority by either a court order, or in some cases, by contract law.
-In some jurisdictions, that authority may allow the lender to repossess the vehicle using its own resources; in others, the lender must request a sheriff, marshall, or other government agent to perform or oversee the repossession activity.
+In repossession-based impoundment, the lending agency or its assignee is authorized by a court order or contract law to repossess the vehicle.
+The lender may use its own resources in some jurisdictions, while in others, a government agent like a sheriff or marshall must be involved in the repossession process.

 Locating the vehicle

-The impounding agency may identify an impoundment candidate and hunt for it.
-This is often true in cases of repossession, very large outstanding fines, or serious vehicle violations.
-Typically, an impounding agency has a list of vehicles to impound, and sends agents to check every vehicle in a certain area against that list.
-If the agent happens to locate a vehicle on the list, the agent starts the process of taking possession and towing of the vehicle.
+An impounding agency may target specific vehicles for impoundment, such as those involved in repossession, with large fines, or serious violations.
+Agents are sent to check vehicles in a designated area against a list of impound candidates.
+If a vehicle on the list is found, the agent initiates the process of taking possession and towing the vehicle.

 Towing the vehicle

-The impounding agent may travel in a tow truck, in which case, he may be able to conduct the tow directly with no additional input.
-Often, the agent may not have the authority to do so, and may have to call in a specific resource (badged agent, marshall, etc.) to oversee the operation.
-If the locating agent or the authorized agent does not have a tow vehicle, they will have to call one in, either from the agency's own fleet or from a contracted towing company.
+The impounding agent may use a tow truck to conduct the tow directly.
+If the agent lacks authority, they may need to call in a badged agent or marshal to oversee the operation.
+If the agent does not have a tow vehicle, they must request one from the agency's fleet or a contracted towing company.

-In some cases, if the owner or operator intervenes during the tow procedure, he may be able to stop it, often by paying the fine on the spot via a portable credit card reader.
+In some cases, the owner or operator can stop a tow by paying the fine on the spot using a portable credit card reader.

-The towed vehicle is taken to an impoundment lot.
-The lot may be exclusively for impoundments, or it may be a storage yard that also serves other functions, such as parking for an area site, or a vehicle repair shop.
+The towed vehicle is brought to an impoundment lot, which may be dedicated solely to impounded vehicles or serve other purposes such as parking or vehicle repair.